 - 1. The track of study for secondary school graduates and students with some university education is four years in length.
 This track of study shall be taken full time. - 2.
-The Advanced Standing Track of study is for students with 10 full course credits from a University.
-One must be an introductory psychology course and one human physiology course.
-This track of study is two full calendar years (including Summer Session) and students are required to take a full normal course load.
+The Advanced Standing Track of study for students with 10 full course credits from a university is two calendar years in length.
+Starting with Academic Year 2017-2018, one credit must be an introductory psychology course (equivalent to Queen's PSYC 100); one a full year human physiology (equivalent to Queen's PHGY 214); one a one-term human anatomy (equivalent to ANAT 101); and a one-term Statistics course (equivalent to NURS 323).
+This track of study is two full calendar years (including summer term) and students are required to take a full normal course load.
 Courses must be taken at Queen's University.
-A maximum of 30 credit units will be transferred from previous university studies upon admission to the Advanced Standing Track (AST).
-Students must take a minimum 93 credit units while registered as a student in the AST program.
+A maximum of 33 credit units will be transferred from previous university studies upon admission to the Advanced Standing Track (AST).
+Students must take a minimum of 90 credit units while registered as a student in the AST program.

-Graduates of these two tracks may apply to the College of Nurses of Ontario to write the registration examination in the province of Ontario in order to secure registration to practice with the title "Registered Nurse."
+Graduates of these two tracks may apply to the regulatory body of the province in which they plan to work in order to secure registration to practice with the title "Registered Nurse."